usda-ars-ussl/sensoff/README.md

 # sensoff

-Correct field transect coordinates when an on-the-go sensor is offset from the GPS on a mobile survey platform.
+Corrects field transect coordinates when an on-the-go sensor is offset from the GPS on a mobile survey platform.

 ```